Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-A very subtle difference between the two is that the Night Owl Wi-Fi camera can detect faces while the Lorex camera can detect vehicles.
-So if you have a specific requirement for either faces or vehicles, (but not both) this might be the deciding factor.
+A very subtle difference between the two is that the Night Owl Wi-Fi camera can detect faces.
+It can then send you a snapshot of the person’s face directly via push notifications.
+Meanwhile, the Lorex camera can detect vehicles.

 Key Features in Common